-(11) Risk from the spread of coronavirus disease 2019 (COVID-19)
+(14) Risk from the spread of coronavirus disease 2019 (COVID-19)

 The coronavirus disease (COVID-19) situation has spread widely and intensified.
 This may cause complications in business operations.
 The Company has followed news and announcements from the Ministry of Public Health in order to evaluate the situation with potential impact on the Company's business operations.
 The Company has created the Business Continuity Plan (BCP) to reduce the impact on business operations throughout the spread of coronavirus disease 2019 (COVID-19) by allocating resources for business continuity management and efficiency, including care for health, safety of employees, maintaining cleanliness of the workplace, preparing antibacterial and cleaning equipment for employees, setting measures for traveling to outbreak- prone areas.

-In addition, the Company focuses on financing to customers who have been low-risk industry, such as the medical device industry, transportation, plastics industry Including upgrading the quality screening of customers and debtors who have the ability to pay debts.
+In addition, the Company focuses on financing to customers who have been low-risk industry, such as the medical device industry, transportation, plastic industry including upgrading the quality screening of customer and debtors who have the ability to pay debts

-In the year 2021, the Company was affected by a new wave of COVID-19 pandemic since the end of 2020, which impacted business activities, especially the construction industry, Restaurants activities, entertainment activities, etc. The Company's customers are also affected by COVID-19, especially in the construction industry, which accounts for about 50.13% of the customer which resulted in delayed delivery due to limited access to working areas or labor reallocation, etc. In the first half-year 2021, the Company cash in-flow from receivables was 500-650 million baht per month or 6% from the previous year which slightly decreased following the economy that was impacted by COVID-19
+In the year 2021, the Company was affected by a new wave of COVID-19 pandemic since the end of 2020, which impacted business activities, especially the construction industry.
+Restaurants activities, entertainment activities, etc. The Company's customers are also affected by COVID-19, especially in the construction industry, which accounts for about 53.20% of the customer which resulted in delayed delivery due to limited access to working areas or labor reallocation, etc. During the year 2022, there is a cash flow from debtors of about 300-500 million baht per month.
+Adjusted from the year 2021, about 50-100 million baht per month, which slightly decreased according to the state of the economy that was negatively affected by COVID-19, but compared to the current average lending amount of about 300 million baht per month still in line with current cash inflows, resulting in the Company There is still sufficient liquidity for credit granting.

-1.2 Environment, Social, Government RISKs (ESG Risk)
+1.2 Environment, Social, Government RISKs (ESG Risks)